inmhallur/reading-list/README.md

 - http://99u.adobe.com/book/manage-your-day-to-day-2
 - http://a.co/j2FG62c (Deep Work: Rules for Focused Success in a Distracted World [Cal Newport])
 - http://atulgawande.com/book/the-checklist-manifesto/ (The Checklist Manifesto: How to Get Things Right [Atul Gawande])
+- http://a.co/2i2JN82 (The Goal: A Process of Ongoing Improvement [Eliyahu M. Goldratt, Jeff Cox])
+- http://a.co/gzncekw (Getting Things Done: The Art of Stress-Free Productivity [David Allen, James Fallows])

 ## Resource Mining (may be time consuming)